srirangav/displayutil/README.txt

 Notes:

-    Accessing the current nightshift setting and/or enabling/disabling nightshift is available on 10.12.4 and newer.
+    Accessing the current nightshift setting and/or enabling/disabling nightshift is available on MacOS X 10.12.4 and newer.

-    Accessing the current darkmode setting and/or enabling/disabling darkmode is available on 10.14 and newer.
+    Accessing the current darkmode setting and/or enabling/disabling darkmode is available on MacOS X 10.14 and newer.

 Known Bugs and Issues: